OodlesOfLight/OodlesOfLight.github.io/README.md

 # OodlesOfLight.github.io
-Website for Oodles of Light, by Prine Roark
+Website for Oodles of Light, by Prine Macdonald